kishantchem/modify_lammps_data/README.md

 # modify_lammps_data
-## Delete bonds, angles and dihedrals type  and arrange it to a new lammps data file, For example: At most you can delete 1 bond, 1 angle and 1 dihedral at a time.
+## Delete bonds, angles and dihedrals type  and arrange it to a new lammps data file, For example: At most you can delete 1 bond, 1 angle and 1 dihedral type at a time.

 ### Note1.
 You can delete only one combination of bond, angle or dihedral type at a time